 - The “head of trail” sign in the Beechwood Parkette marks the start of the trail, although it may be entered at any point along its route.
 The large sign shows the route of the trail, and its link with the Quaker Trail to the north.

-- Turn right at Forsythe Drive, at the foot of which the trail enters the natural area.
+- Turn right at Forsythe Drive, the foot of the trail enters the natural area.
 The path leads immediately along a boardwalk across a wetland section, where typical wetland wildlife may be seen.
 Forsythe Drive was named after the family that acquired much of the land in this area around 1915.
 The large barn visible between the houses along Forsythe Drive dates from that era.
 Members of the Forsythe family still live in the area, but not on this property.
 The history of this area goes back to 1805, when the land in this area was granted by the Crown to Dr. Christopher Beswick.
 He was the first medical doctor north of the Oak Ridges Moraine.
 He was not a Quaker, but interestingly he lived in Catawissa, Pennsyslvania before moving to the Uxbridge area.
 Catawissa is the town “twinned” with Uxbridge.
 Beswick Lane is named after him.

 - The trail enters a stand of old-growth forest featuring some very large trees.
 Identification plaques on specimen trees will be instructional for walkers or for school field trips.
 The Collins family bought the land from Dr. Beswick.
 Perhaps much of the original forest survived because John Collins was very protective of his woods.
 The Uxbridge Historical Centre has reference to a notice posted in 1840: “Take note – whereas several persons have been in the habit of cutting timber on . . . lot 30 . . .
 Notice is hereby given that any person trespassing after this notice will be prosecuted according to the Law.
 I hereby forbid any person cutting or taking away any timber or firewood from the said half lot.
 John Collins”.